tastybug/zettelkasten/catalog/gcp-scaling-and-balancing.md

 * depends on origin headers (caching headers from the backend): `USE_ORIGIN_HEADERS`
 * cache everything static (I cannot tell how it figure out what's static): `CACHE_ALL_STATIC`
 * put everything into CDN: `FORCE_CACHE_ALL`

+## Network Load Balancing: the REGIONAL, external balancer

+A regional, non-proxied load balancer (meaning connections don't terminate at the LB).
+Forwarding rules are based on IP protocol data (address, port).
+It supports UDP, TCP and SSL traffic on non-standard ports.

+## Internal Load Balancing: the REGIONAL, internal balancer

+A regional, private load balancer for VM instances.
+Supports TCP and UDP traffic.
+This is also a non-proxying LB, meaning connections don't terminate at the LB.